FOSSEE/learn_django/tutorial_4_django_views_templates/slides.md

   - We created a django template using an HTML file
   - The Django templates give the user limited programming logic capabilities like variables, if-else & for loops

-  - This is an if-else statement in Django templates
+This is an if-else statement in Django templates

       {% if %}
         ...
       {% else %}
         ...
       {% endif %}

-  - This is a for loop
+This is a for loop

       {% for var in my_list %}
         ...
       {% endfor %}

   - variables and objects are represented as {{ my_variable }}
-  - *Narrator's note* We will discuss more about
+  - *Narrator's note* We will discuss more about Django templating later in the series

 Demonstration
 ----------------
-  - Now let's modify the blog/views.py as follows
+Now let's modify the blog/views.py as follows

     from django.http import HttpResponse
     from django.shortcuts import render